Troutt025/Troutt025/README.md

 - Hi, I’m @Troutt025
-- I’m interested in primarily video games and niche useful applications like addons for programs.
-- I’m currently learning Java, but a little of everything.
-- I’m looking to collaborate on anything I can.
+- I know Java, C++, Javascript, Jupyter, and Batch.
+But I am always looking to learn more.
 - How to reach me: troutt025@gmail.com

 <!---